MAGNESIUM SULFATE- magnesium sulfate injection, solution

 Parenteral drug products should be inspected visually for particulate matter and discoloration prior to administration, whenever solution and container permit.

-Magnesium Sulfate Injection, USP is supplied in single-use containers as follows:
+Magnesium Sulfate Injection, USP is supplied as follows:

 10 g/20 mL